 Joseph (Jay) Grantham, PE started as Director of Project Controls and Contracts in March 2015.
 The PMOC will continue to monitor the transition of staff from the Phase 1 project to Phase 2 to ensure that there are adequate levels of dedicated and experienced staff on Phase 2 to ensure effective and efficient progression of final engineering and project management.
-As of the end of December 2015, thirty-four full time equivalents were still working on Phase 1.
-This is an increase of five over November 2015.
+As of the end of January 2016, thirty-three full time equivalents were still working on Phase 1.
+This is a decrease of one from December 2015.

-MWAA reported that the number of full-time equivalents for Phase 2 during December 2015 is 867 a decrease of 112 from the November 2015 revised actuals of 979.
-This is composed as follows: MWAA - 28, Virginia Department of Rail and Public Transportation (DRPT) - 1, Virginia Department of Transportation (VDOT) - 2, Washington Metropolitan Area Transit Authority (WMATA) - 29, Project Management Support Services (PMSS) - 102Capital Rail Constructors (CRC), Package A - 623, Hensel Phelps Construction Company (HPCC), Package B - 82 and Atlantic Contracting (AC), Package S - 0.
+MWAA reported that the number of estimated full-time equivalents for Phase 2 during January 2016 is 860 a decrease of 77 from the December 2015 revised actuals of 937.
+This is composed as follows: MWAA - 29, Virginia Department of Rail and Public Transportation (DRPT) - 1, Virginia Department of Transportation (VDOT) - 2, Washington Metropolitan Area Transit Authority (WMATA) - 29, Project Management Support Services (PMSS) - 115, Capital Rail Constructors (CRC), Package A - 597, Hensel Phelps Construction Company (HPCC), Package B - 87 and Atlantic Contracting (AC), Package S - 0.